 The story behind the meme

-Reaction to the murder and revelation of identity
+Reaction to murder and identity disclosure

-Appeal of 2chan and origin of “Nevada-tan”
+2chan appeal and origin of “Nevada-tan”

 Popularity of “Nevada-tan” outside Japan